BrownsugarZeer/VisionReasoner/README.md

 <img width="100%" src="assets/crowd_output_1.png"/>
 </div>

-In this case, the model directly uses YOLO for detection without going through the reasoning process, resulting in faster response times.
+In this case, the model directly uses YOLO-World for detection without going through the reasoning process, resulting in faster response times.

-#### Complex Query Example:
+### Complex Query Example:
 For queries that require spatial reasoning or complex understanding:

 ```bash